 “My point is not to grieve for the victims and denounce the executioners.
 Those tear, that anger, cast into the past, deplete our moral energy for the present.
 And the lines are not always clear.
 In the long run, the oppressor is also a victim.
 In the short run (and so far, human history has consisted only of short runs), the victims, themselves desperate and tainted with the culture that oppresses them, turn on other victims.”

-From whose perspective would Zinn tell the story of modern America from?
-He would have too many options to write them down in a lifetime.
+From whose perspective would a radical historian tell the story of modern America?
+Zinn would have too many options for a lifetime of writing.
 American military operations reach right around the world.
 We bomb people where and when we please with our drone program.
-Our police forces and laws target black, Latino, and poor communities.
+Our police forces and laws produce mountains of black, Latino, and poor bodies.
 And our intelligence agencies target governments who stand in the way of multinational companies profiting.
 They stop governments from acting in the interests of their citizens, or reason, so that the lawyers of corporations can enact whatever profit-friendly measures they’re shooting for that day.

-The people of Flint, Michigan and every other American city that allowed their water to become contaminated with lead, coal ash, or e coli have stories to tell that undermine the Neoliberal push to deregulate industry and reduce government budgets.
+The people of Flint, Michigan and every other American city that allowed their water to become contaminated with lead, coal ash, or e coli have stories to tell that undermine the push to deregulate industry and reduce government budgets.

-The Black Lives Matter movement forced people to pay attention to an abundance of police shootings and a history of police brutality which only became visible to the majority of society as videos surfaced from cellphone-camera technology.
+The Black Lives Matter movement forced people to pay attention to an abundance of police shootings and a history of police brutality as videos surfaced from cellphone-camera technology.

-The method employed by Zinn became far more difficult to ignore in the age of social media.
-People are able to tell their stories online, they don’t need to wait for The New York Times to interview them.
+The subjects of Zinn’s purview became far more difficult to ignore in the age of social media.
+Individuals are able to tell their stories online, they don’t need to wait for The New York Times to interview them.
 They can produce their own videos, news articles, and interviews.
 Their experiences can be spread around the world in moments if they go viral.
 And their perspectives can drive people to action.